 Personal Care and Therapy staff support across the school.
 Led by Hazel and Janet they provide support for pupils with medical and physical needs where specialist advice and support may be required.
 They also provide emergency support.

 Team Manager: Doremi Littlewood (Intervention Manager)

+This team provide a range of support and individual or group interventions.
 For some children with social, emotional and mental health needs the emphasis may be on learning coping strategies for managing their own behaviour, sensory needs and concentration skills particularly for those pupils with autism or behavioural, social and emotional difficulties.
 For these pupils we run the Haven, which runs on a a similar system to a nurture group.